 - The additional qualifications as listed on our central English Language requirements website

-If you wish to take 3rd/4th year (Level 10) courses in the College of Arts, Humanities and Social Sciences then you will need to meet a slightly higher score and you will be required to demonstrate a CEFR C1 Level.
-Please contact the Visiting Student Office directly for further information about the requirements to access Level 10 courses (CAHSSvisitingstudents@ed.ac.uk).
+If you wish to take 3rd/4th year (Level 10) courses in the College of Arts, Humanities and Social Sciences you will be required to demonstrate a slightly higher level of English language ability, as these courses require an advanced capability to express ideas and arguments clearly in writing.
+Please contact the Visiting Student Office directly for further information about the relevant scores required to request enrolment in Level 10 courses (CAHSSvisitingstudents@ed.ac.uk).

 The above English language requirements may not apply if you are studying at an institution approved by the University of Edinburgh where English is the medium of teaching.